 The easiest way to purchase the Vive Pro 2 is from the HTC website directly.

-HTC will also be offering the headset through other online retailers such as Amazon.
-As soon as those links are live, we will update this guide.
+HTC also offers the headset through other online retailers such as Amazon.

 HTC Vive Pro 2 Release Date